zukunft/zukunft.com/docs/llm/pending.md

 # pending - list of planned llm prompts with prio 1

-## sort the views

-sort views in src/test/resources/unit/view/list.csv and only there so that the most used once are on top but try to keep them in useful groups.
-The word_default view should have the id 2, triple default id 3, value default id 4, formula_default id 5 and result default id 6;

 ## add value

 add a selector to the add value views that can be used to explicit switch between a numeric, time, geo or text value